PollCaster/framework/README.md

 - Polls
 - Quizzes
 - 'Story'-like frames including few pages with interactive images and text
+- 'Time-gated' content - frames are only available for a day, after a deadline passes it's no longer possible to view / interact with Frame's content
+- Base chain interaction - configuration for user Frame polls is stored in the smart contracts deployed to Base Sepolia network in order to provide more transparency
 Developed using `NEXT`, `frames.js`, `Pinata` and compatible with `Open Frames` standard.

+### Developed using NEXT, frames.js, Pinata and compatible with Open Frames standard.

+- User wanting to create a Frame Poll visits the web app url.
+The web app prompts user to input details for the poll and returns IPFS hash from the backend API which is calling Pinata API.

+- Dynamic frame generation happens using frame.js NEXT.js routing.

+- The details of the Frame Polls for each user and poll votes from users are stored in the smart contracts written in Solidity.

+- The smart contracts for configuration of user frames and metadata for frames have been deployed to the Base Sepolia chain.

 # Base Sepolia Contract Address
 [0x4828256e2aD7796528A5Ee0A6378ADa8B159D794](https://sepolia.basescan.org/address/0x4828256e2aD7796528A5Ee0A6378ADa8B159D794)